michaela299/PAAE-reproduction/README.md

 * Gene expression: I used STAR-FPKM pipeline instead of the paper's HTSeq-FPKM (Xena has retired the HTSeq version for this cohort).
 * METABRIC gene expression: I used `data_mrna_illumina_microarray.txt` instead of the paper's `data_mrna_agilent_microarray.txt.gz` (the Agilent file is no longer available in the current METABRIC download).
 * Pathway definitions: current MSigDB release (v2026.1), renamed to match `v7.5.1` filenames, rather than the exact archived v7.5.1 files.
-* I used a single classifier (Logistic Regression) and 100 epochs instead of 1024 like the paper.
 * I used a single train/test split and fixed the architecture.
 I used 100 epochs instead of the paper's 1024 and did not perform grid search or cross-validated model selection.
 * I focused on reproducing the PAAE model and subtype classification, so I did not implement PAVAE, survival analysis, feature importance/ANPW analysis, or clustering.

 ## Results
-TCGA-BRCA test accuracy | 0.853
-METABRIC external-validation accuracy | 0.0843
-METABRIC ROC AUC | 0.7502

 Metric  |   Value
 --------|------